 We have received Orphan Drug designation for Iomab-B and Actimab-A for patients with AML.
 Under the Orphan Drug Act, FDA may grant Orphan Drug designation to drugs intended to treat a rare disease or condition, which is generally defined as a disease or condition that affects fewer than 200,000 individuals in the U.S. Orphan Drug designation must be requested before submitting a BLA.
-In the U.S., Orphan Drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and user-fee waivers.
-Orphan Drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
+In the U.S., Orphan Drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
 The first BLA applicant to receive FDA approval for a particular active ingredient to treat a particular disease with FDA Orphan Drug designation is entitled to a seven-year exclusive marketing period in the U.S. for that product, for that indication.
 During the seven-year exclusivity period, FDA may not approve any other applications to market the same drug for the same orphan indication, except in limited circumstances, such as a showing of clinical superiority to the product with orphan exclusivity or where the manufacturer of the approved product cannot assure sufficient quantities.
-As a result, there can be no assurance that our competitors will not receive approval of drugs or biologics that have a different active ingredient for treatment of the diseases for which our products and product candidates are targeted.
+As a result, there can be no assurance that our competitors will not receive approval of drugs or biologies that have a different active ingredient for treatment of the diseases for which our products and product candidates are targeted.